HSBC, Barclays challenged over bond linked to Vietnamese coal project

-LONDON, Feb 24 (Reuters) - HSBC HSBA.L and Barclays BARC.L, which have pledged to stop financing new coal projects, have been challenged by a legal group over a Japanese bond it says will contribute to the financing of coal-fired power in Vietnam.
+HONG KONG, Mar 1 (Reuters) - (Reuters) HSBC and Barclays, which have pledged to stop financing new coal projects, have been challenged by a legal group over a Japanese bond it says will contribute to the financing of coal-fired power in Vietnam.

 Both banks have come under pressure from investors keen to see them do more to help the world shift to a low-carbon economy and HSBC faces a shareholder vote over its fossil fuel financing at its annual meeting in April.